 GeneCards Summary for GRN Gene

-GRN (Granulin) is a Protein Coding gene.
-Diseases associated with GRN include ceroid lipofuscinosis, neuronal, 11 and amusia.
-Among its related pathways are Integrated Breast Cancer Pathway.
-GO annotations related to this gene include cytokine activity and growth factor activity.
+GRN (Granulin Precursor) is a Protein Coding gene.
+Diseases associated with GRN include Ceroid Lipofuscinosis, Neuronal, 11 and Frontotemporal Lobar Degeneration With Tdp43 Inclusions, Grn-Related.
+Among its related pathways are Innate Immune System and Integrated Breast Cancer Pathway.
+Gene Ontology (GO) annotations related to this gene include growth factor activity.